dtoxvanilla1991/homeInsuranceQuote-SPA/README.md

 ## About The App

-Single page application built on React.js app, featuring new section of the Home Insurance product.
+React.js app SPA, featuring new section of the Home Insurance Company "REST" product.
 This new section is a quote summary page which allows the user to add various addons to their quote.

 A user is able to add, remove extras to his/her quote.
 Moreover, the user is always visually able to see which addons he/she selected along with the accurate total price, having a convenient ability to toggle in between monthly and annual quote price.